lczm/NTU-SC1015/README.md

 ## Learning Outcomes

+- Importance of reproducible notebooks
+  - Working asynchronously, it is best to reproducible code, so that other group mates can replicate the results.
+Often, it is easy to write "throwaway" code in notebooks, and other group members are not able to reproduce it.
-- Handling a massively imbalanced dataset (1:24)
+- Handling a massively imbalanced dataset (1:24, minority : majority)
   - Undersampling can remove key features.
 Even when randomly sampling, we cannot just look at how many rows of data we have for the minority class.
 How many columns / factors of data we have also matter.
 In the case of this dataset, we have a lot of columns and we lost features through undersampling.
-- KFold Cross Validation
+- Cross Validation
   - TODO
 - Feature selection
   - TODO